-WE ANTICIPATE THIS STATUS TO REMAIN THROUGH THE SUMMER AND EARLY FALL.
+WE ANTICIPATE THIS STATUS TO REMAIN THROUGH THE FALL.
 PLEASE CHECK BACK FOR UPDATES/CHANGES.

 The County of San Diego Air Pollution Control District (APCD), along with CALFIRE, determine whether or not local fire agencies may issue burn permits for agricultural clearing.
 Residents must check each agency to determine whether or not burning is permitted.
 If APCD indicates “PERMIT” and CALFIRE indicates “Permit Required,” property owners residing within the San Miguel Fire District must complete a permit application and comply with the following: